gingraham/API_Intro/README.md

 # API_Intro
-Small application using jQuery to each API's by pulling and displaying from the advise slip API.
+Small application using jQuery to teach API's includin Fetch, to the AOT students by pulling and displaying from the advise slip API.